jfbarras/slimy-snake/README.md

 Statistics, like the top ten scores this session, are displayed in a mid-left overlay.

-Visual debugging, like food collection sector and snake turn radius, can be toggled with **Y**.
+Visual debugging, like food collection sector and snake turn radius, can be changed with **Y**.

 ## New Features
 Statistics and visual debugging are available even if the player fully controls the snake.

 Four levels of visual debugging are planned: off, low, med, high.

 Numeric pad changes absolute heading.
-For example, **6** make the snake go east.
+For example, **6** makes the snake go east.

 ## Controls
 Key | Result